Understand and resolve Azure IoT Hub errors

 InternalServerError (no error code): IoT Hub encountered an internal error.

-There can be a number of causes for a 500xxx error response.
+There can be many causes for a 500xxx error response.
 In all cases, the issue is most likely transient.
 While the IoT Hub team works hard to maintain the SLA, small subsets of IoT Hub nodes can occasionally experience transient faults.
 When your device tries to connect to a node that's having issues, you receive this error.

 To mitigate 500xxx errors, issue a retry from the device.
 To automatically manage retries, make sure you use the latest version of the Azure IoT SDKs.
 For best practice on transient fault handling and retries, see Transient fault handling.